 - City of Overland Park, KS

-Urban Planning + Design students start their first year taking survey of the design professions, GIS, and land use.
-Much of the rest of a typical schedule is filled with General Education and College of Arts and Sciences required courses.
-Be sure to get College Algebra completed as early as possible.
+Urban Planning + Design students start their first year by taking required General Education courses.
+Be sure to get Pre-Calculus Algebra completed as early as possible.
 It is also a good idea to begin meeting the foreign language requirements.
+Transfer studemts should consider completing the Missouri CORE 42 requirements.

-Sophomore urban planning + design students start their studio sequence with a year of environmental design studio.
-Students take planning history and a planning elective as well.
-Outside of the AUP+D Department, students take Statistics and Economics.
-Finishing the College of Arts and Sciences foreign language requirement as well as the lab science requirement is recommended in this year of study.
+Sophomore urban planning + design students start their studio sequence with Visual Communication for Urban Design.
+Students take GIS, planning history and Land Use as well.
+Outside of the AUP+D Department, students take Statistics (235) and Economics (201 or 202).
+Finishing the foreign language requirement as well as the lab science requirement (Environmental Science) is recommended in this year of study.

 Urban Planning + Design students take urban planning + design studio I and II.
-They also take professional practice I, quantitative methods, an urban social science elective, and planning theory.
-Students finish their UMKC and Arts and Sciences required courses.
+They also take professional practice I, quantitative methods, a couple of planning electives, and planning theory.
+We work with you to develop a portfolio of projects and skills to get you a planning internship.
+Students finish their UMKC required courses.

 Summer between third and fourth year